lyteword/chspurgeon-tod/volume-2/psalm-34.md

 **Verse 22.**&nbsp;&nbsp;*Redemption*&nbsp;in its various meanings;&nbsp;*faith*&nbsp;in its universal preservation;&nbsp;*the Lord*&nbsp;in his unrivalled glory in the work of grace.

-## WORK UPON THE THIRTY-FOURTH PSALM
+## Works Upon The Thirty-Fourth Psalm

 Meditations upon the XXXIV.
 Psalme, in Sir RICHARD BAKER'S Works.